 Cipla Palliative Care & Training Centre

-Cipla set up the palliative care centre in Pune in 1997 to provide free-of-cost care to patients with advanced cancer and to support their families.
+Cipla set up the palliative care centre in Pune in 1997 to provide free-of-cost care to patients with advanced cancer, and to support their families.
 The Centre operates on a unique family care model.
-A strong multi-disciplinary team care for patients and their families at the Centre.
-They also extend free-of-cost palliative care through home care services in the community and out-patient (OPD) services at hospitals
+The patients and their families are cared for by a strong multi-disciplinary team at the Centre.
+They also extend free-of-cost palliative care through home care services in the community and out-patient (OPD) services at hospitals.

-In Covid times, under stringent safety measures, we continues to care for patients & their families at the Centre and serve critical patients in the safety & comfort of their homes
+In COVID-19 times, under stringent safety measures, we continue to care for patients and their families at the Centre and serve critical patients in the safety and comfort of their homes.

 National Palliative Care Outreach

 In 2020-2021 we extended our palliative care services across the country with the help of 13 partners in 7 states.

 6,400+ Patients and 9,900+ Family members accessed palliative care through in-patient, outpatient and home care services in 2020-21

 An estimated 1.6 million children in India need specialised pediatric palliative care.

 We have been deepening our work by setting up Dedicated Pediatric Palliative Care Units and Palliative Care Services for serious illnesses beyond cancer.